 The noodles are soft and silky, the pork is tender, salty, and sweet, and the egg rolls (cha gio) add a beautiful crunch to everything.

-Bun thit nuong is a dish you should for sure not miss when you’re eating in Saigon.
+Bun thit nuong is a Ho Chi Minh food you should for sure not miss when you travel in this city.

 Sort of like a crepe, a Vietnamese banh xeo is a crispy savory snack that’s a favorite for many.

 A thin layer of batter is fried in a lot of oil, then combined with your choice of ingredients, often including slices of pork belly, shrimp, and onions, then folded over with a handful of lightly cooked bean sprouts in the middle.

 You can really eat banh xeo however you want, but the common method is to take a few leaves of lettuce or mustard leaves, load in a piece of the golden crispy crepe, top it with some more herbs like sweet basil and perilla leaves, add some chili (or a lot of it), roll it up like a green spring roll, and then dip the entire treat into the sweet Vietnamese fish sauce dressing.